Positives

 For 2011, the Lib Tech TRS dropped BTX, skipped C2 BTX, and went straight to C2 Power BTX.

-On Snow Feel: So the Lib Tech TRS has a very stable type of hybrid rocker feel compared to regular C2 BTX.
+So, the Lib Tech TRS has a very stable hybrid rocker feel compared to regular C2 BTX.
 C2 Power BTX with the TRS is not 100% stable, but it’s pretty close.
 In good conditions, it’s stable between the feet and only a little loose between the feet when it’s hard.
 So, all in all, it’s a pretty stable but forgiving ride.
 The TRS is the kind of board that’s pretty fun everywhere.
 Hit the jumps, hit the pipe, and then ride in any condition on the mountain.
 It feels like an all-mountain board’s flex with a Twin Shape that can fit a wide variety of riders.

-Turn Initiation and Carving: When you want to be somewhere, just lean a tiny bit and you’ll be there without much effort.
+When you want to be somewhere, just lean a tiny bit, and you’ll be there without much effort.
 It’s almost too easy with the board’s control and its reverse camber.
 The wash-out factor has been improved tremendously with C2 Power BTX when it comes to carving out a hard turn.
 With C2 BTX and C2 Power BTX, the tail points back down, and you can carve more like you would on a traditional camber snowboard.
-The 2011 & 2012 Lib Tech TRS really fixed this issue while still making it incredibly easy to turn.
+The 2011 & 2012 Lib Tech TRS fixed this issue while making it incredibly easy to turn.
 Still, it’s missing something that makes it excellent for carving, but it’s still great for a twin freestyle board.

-Flex: The Lib Tech TRS is on the stiff side of the medium at first, but after 20+ days of hard riding, it will mellow out and become more medium/soft.
-It feels stiff when you’re riding fast and feels soft if you want to slow down and butter.
+The Lib Tech TRS is on the stiff side of the medium at first, but after 20+ days of hard riding, it will mellow out and become more medium/soft.
+It feels stiff when riding fast and soft if you want to slow down and butter.

-Switch: Even though the 2011 and 2012 TRS have a longer nose than the tail, it still rides just like a twin board should.
+Even though the 2011 and 2012 TRS have a longer nose than the tail, they still ride just like twin boards should.
 Lib Tech does this with some of its boards.
-The shape is a twin, but the tail will not rise up as high as the nose.
+The shape is twin, but the tail will not rise up as high as the nose.
 It looks like it shouldn’t ride switch well, but it does.
 The pre-2011 boards are twin-ish and don’t feel like the 2011 or 2012 models.
 We’d say they are more on the Good side.

-All in all, the Lib Tech TRS is a very fun semi aggressive, all around, go big, freestyle board that really excels in the pipe and roller coaster park.
-Even though this is a twin it really fits a wide range of riders.
-If you are ok not setting your stance back in deep powder this could be a great choice for turning the mountain into a high speed park.
+All in all, the Lib Tech TRS is a very fun, semi-aggressive, all-around, go-big, freestyle board that really excels in the pipe and roller coaster park.
+Even though this is a twin, it really fits a wide range of riders.
+If you are okay not setting your stance back in deep powder, this could be a great choice for turning the mountain into a high-speed park.

 Lib Tech TRS BTX Review vs. Lib Tech TRS C2 BTX Power Banana